Skip to main content

 3.1 Evaluation Activities

-While the below steps are identified in a linear manner, the process is actually iterative and some of the steps may be taken concurrently.
+While the below steps are identified in a linear manner, some of the process is iterative and some steps may be accomplished concurrently.
 Except where noted, these steps apply to the evaluation of both the cost and non-cost factors.
 The groups responsible for evaluating past performance, other non-cost factors, and cost/price normally perform their evaluations in parallel.
 The PCO and SSEB Chairperson shall ensure that the evaluation of each proposal is performed in a fair, integrated and comprehensive manner.

 Best Practice: Identify acquisition teams at the requirements development phase and provide comprehensive training on the entire process, from acquisition planning through source selection decision.
 Provide SSEB training covering the final RFP and SSP approximately one to two weeks prior to receipt of proposals.

-Step 2: Perform Initial Screening of Proposals – Upon receipt of proposals, the PCO or designee shall conduct an initial screening to ensure offerors’ proposals comply with the RFP instructions for submission of all required information, including electronic media, in the quantities and format specified in the RFP.
+Step 2: Perform Initial Screening of Proposals Upon receipt of proposals, the PCO or designee shall conduct an initial screening to ensure offerors’ proposals comply with the RFP instructions for submission of all required information, including electronic media, in the quantities and format specified in the RFP.
+The screening of prime and major subcontractor names to ensure no conflict of interest for the SST is strongly recommended, especially if contract advisors are used as part of the evaluation team.
 Figure 3-1 is an extract of a sample proposal screening checklist that may be used to accomplish this initial screening and should be tailored to match the specific proposal submission requirements of the RFP.

-Step 3: Sharing of Cost/Price Information The SSEB Chairperson and PCO, in coordination with the SSA, shall determine whether cost information will be provided to the technical evaluators, when and what information shall be provided, and under what conditions.
-The SSEB Chairperson and PCO shall ensure the Small Business Participation evaluation team verifies the total proposed price (not individual cost elements), and any subcontracting information with the Cost/Price team.
-This will ensure the dollar amounts are consistent with what is being proposed in the Small Business Participation Plan.
+Step 3: Sharing of Cost/Price Information The SSEB Chairperson and PCO, in coordination with the SSA, shall determine whether cost information will be provided to the technical evaluators and, if it will be provided, under what conditions, when, and what information shall be provided.
+The SSEB Chairperson and PCO shall ensure the small business participation evaluation team verifies the total proposed price (not individual cost elements) and any subcontracting information with the Cost/Price team.
+This will ensure the dollar amounts are consistent with what is being proposed in the small business participation proposal.

-Step 4: Conduct Initial Evaluation Evaluators will independently read and evaluate the offeror’s proposal against the criteria identified in the RFP and SSP, document their initial evaluation findings (e.g., strengths, weaknesses, deficiencies, risks and uncertainties), and draft proposed ENs for each finding to be addressed.
+Step 4: Conduct Initial Evaluation Evaluators will independently read and evaluate the offeror’s proposal against the criteria identified in the RFP and SSP, document their initial evaluation findings (e.g., strengths, weaknesses, deficiencies, risks, and uncertainties), and draft proposed evaluation notices (ENs) for each finding to be addressed, ensuring resulting narrative is sound and meaningful.

 Step 5: Identify and Document Areas of the Proposal That May Be Resolvable

-Through Clarifications or Communications If information is required to enhance the Government’s understanding of the proposal, the PCO may request amplification and other information from the offeror by means of the clarification or communication process.
+Through Clarifications or Communications If information is required to enhance the government’s understanding of the proposal, the PCO may request amplifying or other relevant information from the offeror by means of the clarification or communication process (see FAR 15.306).
 The PCO should engage the legal advisor prior to conducting this process.
-See Figure 3-3 for a detailed discussion of the differences between clarifications, communications, and discussions.
+(See Figure 3-3 for a detailed discussion of the differences between clarifications, communications, and discussions.)

-In exceptional cases where the evaluators are unable to reach consensus without unreasonably delaying the source selection process, the evaluation report shall include the majority conclusion and the dissenting view(s), in the form of a minority opinion, with supporting rationale.
+ In exceptional cases where the evaluators are unable to reach consensus without unreasonably delaying the source selection process, the evaluation report shall include the majority conclusion and the dissenting view(s) in the form of a minority opinion, each with supporting rationale.
 The report must be briefed to the SSAC (if used) and the SSA.

-Step 7: Finalize ENs – ENs will include deficiencies, significant weaknesses, weaknesses (and any uncertainties not resolved through clarifications or communications) as well as ENs for strengths, if dictated by the SSP.
+Step 7: Finalize ENs ENs will include deficiencies, significant weaknesses, weaknesses (and any uncertainties not resolved through clarifications or communications) as well as ENs for significant strengths, and strengths, if dictated by the SSP.

 Cost or Price Evaluation

-Figure 3-2 below provides a side-by-side comparison of what price analysis, cost analysis, and cost realism analysis should consist of and when they must be used.
-For detailed instructions and professional guidance on how to conduct these analyses, refer to FAR 15.4, and the Army Cost and Price Portal on the ODASA(P) Procurement.Army.Mil Knowledge Management Portal.
+Figure 3-2 below provides a side-by-side comparison of what price analysis, cost analysis, and cost realism analysis should include and when each must be used.
+For detailed instructions and professional guidance on how to conduct these analyses, refer to FAR 15.4, and the Army Cost and Price Portal on the ODASA(P) PAM Knowledge Management Portal. https://armyeitaas.sharepoint-mil.us/sites/ASA-ALT-PAM-ProcProc/SitePages/CostPrice.aspx.

 The following are some general evaluation guidelines and recommendations for evaluating cost/price:

-The Independent Government Cost Estimate (IGCE) may play a key role in cost/price analysis.
-It serves as a benchmark for price analysis and in cost realism, it may also serve as a benchmark for individual cost elements.
-The IGCE must contain a rationale for how it was developed, (e.g., what estimating tools were used and what assumptions were made), in order to properly evaluate cost/price.
+ The Independent Government Cost Estimate (IGE) may play a key role in cost/price analysis.
+It serves as a benchmark for price analysis and in cost realism and may also serve as a benchmark for individual cost elements.
+The IGE must contain a rationale of how it was developed (e.g., what estimating tools were used and what assumptions were made) in order to properly evaluate cost/price.

-With the approval of the SSEB Chairperson and the PCO, the cost/price evaluators should coordinate with the non-cost Factor/Functional Team Leads as necessary to ensure consistency between the proposed costs/prices and other portions of the proposal.
-This interchange between SSEB factor teams is part of the initial validation exercise and should be continued throughout the evaluation process to ensure that interrelationships are promptly identified and the evaluation findings reflect their recognition.
+ With the approval of the SSEB Chairperson and the PCO, the cost/price evaluators should coordinate with the non-cost factor evaluation team leads, as necessary, to ensure consistency between the proposed costs/prices and other portions of the proposal.
+This interchange between SSEB factor teams is part of the initial validation exercise and should be continued throughout the evaluation process to ensure that interrelationships are promptly identified, and the evaluation findings reflect their recognition.
 For example, the technical evaluation may reveal areas where each offeror’s approach is inadequate or its resourcing unrealistic, given the proposed approach.
-The technical evaluators and the cost evaluators should crosswalk technical deficiencies and weaknesses and their impact on cost to ensure proper adjustments can be made to the proposed costs.
+The technical evaluators and the cost evaluators should crosswalk technical deficiencies and weaknesses and their impact on cost to ensure an adequate understanding of risks and to ensure proper cost realism adjustments can be made to the proposed costs, if applicable.

-When conducting price analysis, consider not only the total price, including options, but also the prices for the individual Contract Line Items to ensure they are not unbalanced.
+ When conducting price analysis, consider not only the total price, including options, but also the prices for the individual Contract Line Items to ensure they are not unbalanced.
 Unbalanced pricing exists when the price of one or more contract line items is significantly over or understated as indicated by the application of cost/price analysis techniques.
-The PCO with concurrence of the SSA (and if permitted by the RFP) may reject the offer if they determine that this poses an unacceptable risk to the Government.
+The PCO, with concurrence of the SSA, if permitted by the RFP may reject the offer if they determine that this poses an unacceptable risk to the government.
 For more information on unbalanced pricing, see FAR 15.404-1(g).

 Technical Evaluation